yozlabs/cra/README.md

 - `duration` is the total duration of the initial mint auction in blocks
 - `stepDuration` is how many blocks make up a step / phase of the auction (i.e. how frequently to update the mint price)

 **This contract is a proof of concept and is not production ready.
-Yoz Labs is not liable for any outcomes as a result of using NZA.
+Yoz Labs is not liable for any outcomes as a result of using CRA.
 DYOR.**

 ## Getting Started

 Clone the repository and download dependencies with:

 ```
-git clone git@github.com:yozlabs/nza.git
+git clone git@github.com:yozlabs/cra.git
-cd nza
+cd cra
 yarn install
 ```

 ### Usage

-From the `nza` repo, run a Hardhat node with:
+From the `cra` repo, run a Hardhat node with:

 ```
 npx hardhat node